voorhoede/nuxt-preview-mode-module/README.md

 ## Options

-You can pass different options using the axios property in your nuxt.config.js:
+You can pass different options using the `previewMode` property in your `nuxt.config.js`:

 ```js
 export default {